 In fact, a stronger statement is true: if is lextensive and regular, then and are Boolean if and only if satisfies the axiom of choice (in which case they are of course equivalent to ).
 More precisely, if is such that every subobject of in is complemented, then is projective in .
 (The same argument applies to .)
 For suppose that is a regular epi in .
 Recall that is the preorder reflection of .
 Thus , considered as an object of , defines a monomorphism in .
 By assumption, this monic is complemented; let its complement be represented by .
 Since complements are disjoint, and meets in are given by pullbacks in , the pullback of and admits a morphism to the initial object , and hence is itself initial since is extensive.
 Now is regular epi, hence so is its pullback .
 But in a lextensive regular category, disjointness of the coproduct implies that is the equalizer of of the coprojections , and therefore any epimorphism with domain is an isomorphism; thus is also initial.
 Now since joins in are given by coproducts in , the induced map must become an isomorphism in , which means that it must admit a section; but since is initial this means that itself has a section.

 If is well-pointed, it does not follow that or are (in the stronger sense appropriate for non-toposes).
-It is of course always true that is projective in the completions, and if it is a generator in then it will also be so in the completions.
+It is of course always true that is projective in the completions.
 And if is lextensive, so that its completions are coherent, then is indecomposable in them as soon as it is so in .
 However, it does not follow that is a strong generator in the completions even if it is so in , since the completions have (in general) many more monomorphisms than does.

 (to be written…)